Inbred Boston Terrier

 The Boston terrier is a small dog that belongs to the Toy group.
 It is a good companion dog, but can also be boisterous.
 A short coat and high-energy level make this breed a great choice for apartment living.
 As a member of the Toy group, the Boston Terrier requires regular exercise and mental stimulation.
 EPS measures how many individuals contribute genetically to the Boston terrier breed population.
 Conservationists consider this information crucial in maintaining the breed’s genetic integrity.

-Read More: Cute Cairn Terrier
+Read More: Rat Terrier Puppies Craigslist

 A red Boston Terrier is one of the most popular colors of the Boston Terrier.